labramsky/labramsky/README.md

 ### Recent work 👩🏻‍💻

-* I'm currently leading the React development of Organise's new [Network](https://app.organise.network/) product, used monthly by 200K+ workers to  support campaigns, take action, and connect with fellow workers from around the network.
+* I'm currently leading the React development of Organise's new [Network](https://app.organise.network/) product, used monthly by 200K+ workers to  support campaigns, take action, and connect with fellow workers to improve their life at work.
 * I spoke at the [WomenTech Network's Global Conference](https://www.womentech.net/speaker/Lauren/Abramsky/57900), which unites 100,000 women in tech from around the world.
 I shared my story as someone who's experienced & reported workplace harassment, and the technology we can build to empower employees through the reporting process.
 * I was featured in an [interview with TechTwoX](https://techtwox.com/lauren-abramsky/), a women in tech blog, where I shared my story about how I got into my field, and my advice to anyone that's ever felt they don't belong in tech.
 * At Vault Platform, I led the React development of a new online reporting tool, [Open Reporting](https://vaultplatform.com/vault-open-reporting-enables-speak-up-platform-for-entire-business-ecosystem), which opens up the power of reporting to members of the public.